Planning your engagement session

 Let’s create some magic

-I’m here to document your love, so don’t hold anything back.
-Think of the session as a collaboration together.
-Focus on enjoying the day with each other and embrace the spontaneous moments.
-I want you to just be you!
+I’m here to capture your love story, so don’t hold back—think of this session as a creative collaboration between us.
+Focus on enjoying the moment with each other and embrace those spontaneous, real-life moments.
+I want you to be completely yourselves!

 Let’s hang out and create something beautiful together!

-I hope this page has been inspiring for you and that you’re getting excited about your engagement session!
-Check out my Pinterest boards below for more ideas:
+I hope this page has inspired you and got you excited for your engagement session!
+Feel free to check out my Pinterest boards below for even more ideas.

 1.Timeless love - what inspires me